 Section 8 is not getting cut-off, but it may be significantly scaled back, along with other changes.

-The Trump administration’s latest budget proposal seeks to slash federal rental assistance-including Section 8-by about 40%.
+The Trump administration’s “Big Beautiful Bill” seeks to slash federal rental assistance-including Section 8-by about 40%.
 The plan would also impose a two-year limit on rental subsidies for able-bodied adults and shift responsibility to states by consolidating various housing programs into a new State Rental Assistance Block Grant.

 Advocates warn these cuts could lead to a dramatic increase in homelessness and make it harder for millions of low-income Americans to afford housing.
 While the proposal is significant, it is important to note that Congress must approve the budget, and such deep cuts may face resistance from lawmakers.